Modern Foreign Languages

 Intent – What we are trying to achieve?

-• Our principal aim is that children leave St. Filumena’s Catholic Primary school with a wide range of happy and rich memories in Spanish formed through interesting and exciting experiences driven through vehicles that enhance a child’s awareness of their own abilities and strengths as a learner, thus ensuring that children see learning a foreign language as an ongoing process and not a one-off event.
+• Our principal aim is that children leave St. Filumena’s Catholic Primary school with a wide range of happy and rich memories in Spanish formed through interesting and exciting experiences that enhance a child’s awareness of their own abilities and strengths as a learner, thus ensuring that children see learning a foreign language as an ongoing process and not a one-off event.

-• Children will meet the National Curriculum expectations in Spanish, which will be taught by highly-qualified staff who will support children to develop the mastery of concepts and inspire enthusiasm and interest in the subject.
+• Children will meet the National Curriculum expectations in Spanish, which will be taught by specialist staff who will support children to develop the mastery of concepts and inspire enthusiasm and interest in the subject.

 • Children will develop a deep understanding of the subjects they are studying.
 They will increasingly use their prior knowledge to solve problems and develop the sophistication of Spanish.